ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 A pre-formatted command for a specific backup is available in detailed view of the backup on the _Backups_ tab of your instance's dashboard.
 {: .tip}

+By default, restoring from a backup provisions an instance with the preferred version of the database type, not the version of the instance you restore from.
+You can specify a version by adding the version in the parameters object.
+For example, `ibmcloud resource service-instance-create SERVICE_INSTANCE_NAME databases-for-mysql standard us-south -p '{"backup_id":"<BACKUP_ID>", "version": "<VERSION>"}'`.
+To see a list of versions available, run `ibmcloud cdb deployables`.

 ### Restoring a backup through the API
 {: #restore-backup-api}
 {: api}